mikgroup/mridata/README.md

 ## Build and run using docker-compose

-Clone the repo, go to that directory and run:
+Clone the repo, go to that directory.

+If you want to convert GE files, you will need to put the `orchestra-sdk-1.10-1` folder under the directory.

+To launch the web servers, run:

 	docker-compose build
 	docker-compose up